What You Need To Know About Overdrafts & Overdraft Fees

 What is the posting order of items?

 The law permits us to pay items (such as checks, drafts or ACH) drawn on your account in any order.
 To assist you in handling your account with us, we are providing you with the following information regarding how we process the transactions presented.
-When processing items drawn on your account, our policy is to pay POS and ATM transactions first, which are processed in the order received.
-Then ACH and checks are processed.
+When processing items drawn on your account, our policy is to pay ATM and ACH transactions, then POS and checks are processed.
 If an item contains a serial number (ie: check) the lowest serial number items are paid first so we are processing your items in the order in which you issued them.
 If an item does not contain a serial number, it is paid in the order presented to us.
 The order in which items are paid is important if there is not enough money in your account to pay all of the items that are presented.
 There is no policy that is favorable in every instance.
 If the smallest items are paid first, you may have fewer NSF or overdraft fees, but the largest and perhaps more important items (such as rent or mortgage payments) might not be paid.
 If an item is presented without sufficient funds in your account to pay it, we may, at our discretion, pay the item (creating an overdraft) or return the item (NSF).
 The amounts of the overdraft and NSF fees are disclosed elsewhere.
 By paying items in numerical sequence, we think our policy attains reasonable balance.
 We encourage you to make careful records and practice good account management.
 This will help you to avoid writing checks or drafts without sufficient funds and incurring the resulting fees.